AggieEngineer2k/Nim/README.md

 Unit tests for the Nim solver.

 #### Nim.Web
 A .NET Core 3.1 web application.
+User experience is written in TypeScript.

 The solver is hosted as RESTful API endpoint.
+The computer player's AI and the hint system both use the endpoint.
 ```
 POST https://nim.azurewebsites.net/api/nextmove [3,5,7]
 ```